 The data captured through after-sales engagement also feeds back into the sales cycle.
 A customer who has been servicing at a dealership for three years and whose car is now approaching the end of its expected ownership period is a warm prospect.
 Promotions that bridge the after-sales relationship into a new car sales conversation are among the most efficient motor industry marketing tools available.

 The transition to electric vehicles is reshaping what buyers need from a dealership and, by extension, what a car sales promotion should offer.
+Battery electric vehicles now account for 26% of Ireland's new car market year to date, a share that has grown 61% on 2025, so this is no longer a niche consideration.

 EV buyers face a different set of concerns from ICE buyers.
 Range anxiety, home charging infrastructure, workplace charging availability, government grant eligibility, and total cost of ownership calculations all feature in the decision-making process.
 A promotion that addresses one or more of these concerns directly is more persuasive than one that simply offers a financial discount.

 According to the European Automobile Manufacturers' Association, EV market share in Europe continues to grow year-on-year, with policy incentives and improving infrastructure driving adoption.
 Irish dealers who build EV-specific promotional competency now will be better positioned as the fleet transition accelerates.
+For a broader look at how EV incentives sit alongside fuel loyalty, trade-in, and insurance promotions across the whole motoring sector, see our guide to motoring sales promotions.

 A car sales promotion works best when it is built around a clear commercial objective, a relevant reward for the target audience, and a data capture mechanism that delivers lasting value beyond the campaign itself.

 For dealerships, the starting point is identifying the specific pressure point the promotion needs to address.
 Is stock moving slowly?
 Is the service department underutilised in Q1?
 Are test drive conversion rates below target?
 Each scenario calls for a different promotional mechanic and a different set of success metrics.
+Nissan Ireland's finance-contribution-or-trade-in-bonus offer, tied to a specific new-plate window, is a good illustration of matching the mechanic to the pressure point: it targets owners already close to an upgrade decision rather than trying to create demand from nothing.

 For manufacturers running campaigns at scale, the priority is consistency of execution across a diverse dealer network while allowing enough flexibility for local relevance.
 National campaigns that give dealers a framework to work within, rather than a rigid single offer, tend to perform better in practice.
+Choosing the right reward for the mechanic matters just as much as the mechanic itself; our guide to choosing rewards for sales promotions covers that decision in more depth.

 Brandfire has been designing and running sales promotions for motor brands and dealerships since 2012.
 If you are planning a car sales promotion and want to explore what would work for your specific objectives, get in touch with our team.